semihyagcioglu/increment/How I Work.md

 **Eating**

 I do not like eating alone.
 I always eat with friends and colleagues.
+This is a great way to connect with people.
+Talking about small stuff, ideas, projects helps you catch up.
+It doesn't matter how busy you are.
+After all, we all eat.

+I prefer eating out, whenever possible.
+It is both refreshing and also helps me clear my mind.

 **Note-taking**